-The Operations Division is responsible of maintaining 472 lane miles of pavement and receives pothole repair request throughout the year.
-The potholes on arterial streets are given the highest priority, but identified potholes are generally repaired within 24 hours after they are reported.
+We receive pothole repair requests throughout the year.
+The potholes on arterial streets are given the highest priority, but identified potholes are typically repaired within 24 hours after they are reported.
 The repair generally includes patching the potholes with an asphalt material.
-Report any large potholes you see within the City limits.